 Paul DiSangro is a trusted advisor to CFOs and tax directors in San Francisco and Silicon Valley.
-He has 20 years of broad experience across a range of industries including software, technology, financial services (including fintech), insurance, energy, media, pharma, biotech and retail.
+He has 25 years of experience across a range of industries including software, technology, financial services (including fintech), insurance, energy, media, pharma, biotech and retail.
 He prides himself on delivering value with practical solutions.

 Paul’s experience includes:

 - Exams, administrative appeals, and litigation with federal and state agencies

 - Transfer pricing, cost sharing and the movement and licensing of intangible property

 - Foreign-derived intangible income (FDII) and global intangible low-tax income (GILTI)